The official website of Mid Ulster

 Opening Times

-* Private residence - only available for visits and tours by prior arrangement.
+* Private residence - available for visits and tours by prior arrangement.

 What's Nearby